BNTechie/Learning_Resources/SQL/README.md

 | 4   | Lisa White | Marketing  | 62000  |
 | 1   | John Doe   | Sales      | 60000  |

+Following are some additional important SQL commands one should learn.

 #### DISTINCT Keyword
 The `DISTINCT` keyword is used to return only distinct (different) values.